QuarkNerd/blog/phands/_posts/2018-05-14-the-scaled-agile-framework.md

   Scaled Agile Frameworks can be used to upscale agile practices for multiple development teams.
 Here I consider when it can go right, when it can wrong and some pitfalls to watch out for.
-image: phands/assets/Teams blog SAFe.png
-tags: 'Agile, Scrum, Development, DevOps'
+tags: 'Agile, Scrum, Development, DevOps, featured'
 categories:
   - agile
+image: phands/assets/featured/scaled.jpg
 ---

 In this blog post I hope to talk a little about scaling agile practices upwards (specifically Scaled Agile Framework) and the potential solutions to deal with the big pitfalls involved.